 In addition to the pain, many people experience embarrassment over the chipped tooth.
 If it is a front tooth, it can cause your self-esteem to fall.
 Many people are embarrassed to smile or talk because of the chip.
 Even if they are not embarrassed in front of people that they know, when it comes to meeting new people or going on job interviews, they can become suddenly self-conscious as a result of the damaged tooth.

 Every situation is different and will depend on the severity of the chip.
 Some people are able to have a filling and the chip is gone, while others will need the tooth filed down and a crown placed on top in order to strengthen the area enough for chewing to be possible.
 If the tooth is a front tooth, dental bonding may be used as it is a tooth colored resin that makes the tooth stronger and able to withstand the pressure of chewing.

 If you have a tongue piercing, we highly recommend that you rethink your decision as it could be very detrimental to the health of your mouth.
 Not only are you subjected to chipped teeth, but you could also suffer from a variety of other issues, including an infection, which could become a very serious problem.
 Body piercings, while trendy, are not safe anywhere in your mouth.
 Even if you do not have a tongue piercing, any type of piercing that is within your mouth is dangerous and not worth the risk.

-If you are having trouble convincing your teen about the dangers, please call us so that we can discuss the dangers and help them make the right decision.
+If you are having trouble convincing your teen about the dangers, please contact us at (425) 771-2100, so that we can discuss the dangers and help them make the right decision.